Want a critique of your manuscript from a published author? Mette Ivie Harrison

-Second, Hatrack River Writers Workshop forum is not a publisher, and we do not want you to risk using up your electronic rights to a story by posting any more than the first 13 lines
+Second, Hatrack River Writers Workshop forum was not a publisher, and we did not want

-on our
+authors to risk using up their electronic rights to a story by posting any more than the first 13 lines

-website.
+on the forum.
 Most professional editors are not interested in purchasing work that has been

-published online, and we want you to have every chance to be professionally published if that is your goal.
+published online, and we wanted authors to have every chance to be professionally published if

-In the Discussing Published Hooks area, you can post the first 13 lines of a published
+In the Discussing Published Hooks area, participants could post the first 13 lines of a published

 story for discussion of what worked and what didn't work.
-If you're not sure how much is 13 lines, type the

 Please email Kathleen Dalton Woodbury if you have any questions